cajmorgan/aeon-websocket/README.md

 ```

+### API

 ### The Protocol

-The WebSocket protocol is interesting and works in a bit special way.
+The WebSocket protocol is interesting and works in a ***bit*** of a special way.
-First the client needs to take initiative and send an opening handshake request to a normal HTTP server.
+First the client needs to take the initiative and send an opening handshake request to a normal HTTP server.
 This request needs to contain upgrade headers, which can look something like:
 ```html
 GET /chat HTTP/1.1